codecombat/adobe-animate-parser/README.md

  - Access lib from the `an` file.
  - Private animation names don't matter.
  - Start fleshing out a `parse` method that is wired to the tests.
+ - Hard to test Animate against Flash because Containers are replaced with Animations.

+The relationships of Movieclips, Tweens, Containers, Shapes.

+A Movieclip (animation) is comprised of:
+  Any number of movieclips, containers or shapes being tweened.
+  Has a bounding box and frame bounds.

+  From a coding perspective.
+We start with a root movieclip.
+  It contains tweens of shapes/movieclips, and instantiates them.

+  Then you can recursively walk these shapes/movieclips.

+A container
+  - Grouping around movieclips, containers and shapes.

+A shape
+ - Base case - Path and fill and other shape vector properties.

+A tween:
+ - Andrew believes is only ever in a movieclip.
+ - Moves a shape, container or movieclip.